rochefort-lab/SimCalc/README.rst

 This code was used for testing our FISSA toolbox, for more information see the FISSA `repository <https://github.com/rochefort-lab/fissa>`__ and `companion paper <https://www.doi.org/10.1038/s41598-018-21640-2>`__.

+Currently this code is extremely memory heavy, so on standard laptops it's best not to define too big field-of-views or too long time periods (some type of batching might be necessary).

 Usage
 -----
 TODO